isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Exception

 Large parts of the standard library rely on dynamic allocation (free store).
-These parts, notably the containers but not the algorithms, are unsuitable for some hard-real time and embedded applications.
+These parts, notably the containers but not the algorithms, are unsuitable for some hard-real-time and embedded applications.
 In such cases, consider providing/using similar facilities, e.g.,  a standard-library-style container implemented using a pool allocator.

 ##### Enforcement